pytorch/nestedtensor/README.md

 ## Why use this?

-In general we batch data for efficiency, but one batched kernels need regular, statically-shaped data.
+In general we batch data for efficiency, but usually batched kernels need, or greatly benefit from, regular, statically-shaped data.

 One way of dealing with dynamic shapes then, is via padding and masking.
 [Various](https://github.com/pytorch/fairseq/blob/54b934417d95baa1b0076089c61bde32728e34cf/fairseq/data/audio/raw_audio_dataset.py#L92)